swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   ///   referenced by `source` and this buffer may overlap.
   /// - Returns: An index to the next uninitialized element in the buffer,
   ///   or `endIndex`.
-  public func moveInitialize(fromElements: Self) -> Index
+  public func moveInitialize(fromContentsOf source: Self) -> Index

   /// Moves instances from an initialized source buffer slice into the
   /// uninitialized memory referenced by this buffer, leaving the source memory